peterwongny/openjdk8-cgroupv2-testing/results/findings.md

 ### Container Support Flags

-Interestingly, none of the JDK versions explicitly show container-related system properties in the output, even though the `UseContainerSupport` flag is set to `true` in all versions.
-This suggests that while the flag is enabled, the actual implementation of container support varies between versions.
+While the `UseContainerSupport` flag is set to `true` in all versions, the actual implementation of container support varies between versions:

+- In JDK 8u362 and earlier: The flag is present but the implementation doesn't properly support cgroup v2
+- In JDK 8u372 and newer: The flag is present and the implementation correctly supports cgroup v2

 ### Effect of Explicit Flags